 Hi, I’m Rick

-I'm a certified sommelier who's obsessed with finding the best recipe and drink matches.
+I'm a sommelier who's obsessed with finding the best recipe and drink matches.
 Hope you enjoy!